maximilianh/cellBrowser/docs/load.rst

 First, download the expression matrix and the meta data, usually in a Unix terminal::

+    mkdir quakePancreas
+    cd quakePancreas
     wget https://cells.ucsc.edu/quakePancreas/exprMatrix.tsv.gz
     wget https://cells.ucsc.edu/quakePancreas/meta.tsv

-Replace "quakePancreas" above with the dataset name of interest, it is shown in the URL when you open a dataset after "ds=" or in the download instructions.
+Replace "quakePancreas" above with the dataset name of interest, it is shown in the URL when you open a dataset after "ds=" or in the download instructions or on the dataset page as the "CellBrowser dataset identifier".

 Then open your favorite tool (e.g. RStudio or Jupyter) and follow the instructions below.